In this Kodak Gold 200 review, we’ll run through whether this “everyman’s” film is for you or if you should pony up the cash for a better film.

 - You can’t shoot in tungsten or fluorescent lighting

-However, the colours this film produces aren’t for everyone.
-Take a close look at some of the images shot with this 35mm film to see how you feel about the strong colour casts, particularly the heavy yellow and magenta tones.
+However, the colors this film produces aren’t for everyone.
+Take a close look at some of the images shot with this 35mm film to see how you feel about the strong color casts, particularly the heavy yellow and magenta tones.
 You can create cool, retro shots with the Kodak Colour Plus 200, but it’s not for everyone.
 If you’re looking for a faster film speed, the Kodak Ultramax 400 fits the bill.
 Pair it with one of the best film cameras and you’re good to go.

 Don’t miss our other photography gear reviews and guides at Cultured Kiwi.
 If you’ve got a question or a suggestion for us, feel free to send us a comment or an email!
 As always, we’d love it if you’d share this film review on social media so we can reach even more readers!